basarat/algorithms/src/repeatedItem/README.md

 }
 ```
 * We start by creating our function which takes an array of type T and return the repeated item T if any.
-* Within the function we will throw an error if no item repetion is found
+* Within the function we will throw an error if no item repetition is found

 ```js
   for (let i = 0; i < array.length; i++) {